-The 15th is more affordable than its neighbouring arrondissements and, if you stay here, you’ll be within walking distance of the Eiffel Tower and the 7th arrondissement.
+The 15th is more affordable than its neighboring arrondissements and, if you stay here, you’ll be within walking distance of the Eiffel Tower and the 7th arrondissement.

 Here are our top tips for the 15th arrondissement:

-5.)
-The Pont de Bir-Hakeim (a dual-level bridge that crosses the Île de Cygnes, where wou can see the famous Statue of Liberty replica)
+5) The Pont de Bir-Hakeim (a dual-level bridge that crosses the Île de Cygnes, where you can see the famous Statue of Liberty)

-6.)
-The Musée Bourdelle (former studio of French sculptor, Antoine Bourdelle, which contains his personal collection of works including the likes of Delacroix, Rodin and Carrière)
+6) The Musée Bourdelle (former studio of French sculptor, Antoine Bourdelle, which contains his personal collection of work including the likes of Delacroix, Rodin and Carrière)